what do I bring to tech editing?

 - Repeated checks until we both deem that the pattern is correct and ready to publish/test knit.

-- A final read-through of the pattern before you publish if you would like.
+- A final read-through of the pattern before you publish, free of charge, if you would like.

 - Promotion of your pattern on social media, again, if you would like.